echicken/lilygo-t5-clock/README.md

 ### Enclosure

 I'm using the variant of this display with a JST battery connector rather than the 18650 version.
 The intention is to keep it thin and flat, to be used as a wall clock.
 Every case I've seen so far is thicc or has a hump on the back for a big round battery, so I'll design my own and add it here once I've settled on a suitable battery.

+I am currently testing with [this battery](https://www.amazon.ca/gp/product/B091Y3TW9F) and am hoping that the runtime will be acceptable.

 ### Power Consumption